 The data are placed in files called

-Organization of status.glo file: The content of this file is in development.
-At present this file contains just numbers of launched satellites, changes in their configuration, and inserting or removing of the satellite from the almanac.
+The content of this file is in development.
+At present this file contains just numbers of launched satellites, changes in their configuration, and inserting or removing the satellite from the almanac.
 We are going to keep this file up to date.

-Organization of satellite health drop-outs file: In the file health.glo is a list of detected satellite drop-outs indicated in the almanac .
+In the file health.gps is a list of detected satellite drop-outs indicated in the almanac .

-Organization of almanac data: We provide satellite almanac data as received from GLONASS satellites.
-You should find the almanac in almanac.glo file.
-Every data item is proceeded by a variable name.
-Variable name conventions: all names were chosen so that they would match the symbols used in the Interface Control Document.
+The almanac data are the subset of the clock and ephemeris parameters with reduced precision.
+The almanac parameters are updated usually at least once a week.
+We will update the almanac as quickly as possible.
+You should find the newest almanac in almanac.gps file.
+Every data item is preceeded by a variable name.
+Variable name conventions: all names were chosen so that they would match the symbols used in the NATO STANAG.
 Most of the variables contain a subscript.
 Each subscript is separated from a variable name by a slash (”/”).
 Greek symbols are rewritten following their pronunciation and they are distinguished from other letters of a variable name by underscore (“_”).
 The value and the name of a variable are split by equal sign (”=”).